emacsmirror/jira/readme.md

 - Check out [tablist docs](https://github.com/politza/tablist) for additional keybindings to manage the table (sorting, filtering, exporting, etc)

+To export issues, press `E` to open the export menu, or use `M-x jira-export-issues` to export all visible issues to your preferred format (`Markdown`, `Org-mode`, or `CSV`).
+Issue keys and URLs are automatically converted to clickable links.

 If you configured [Tempo integration](https://www.tempo.io/), you can also run `jira-tempo` to view the list of worklogs for the current